-To help address these challenges, The SCAN Foundation and the Milbank Memorial Fund are pleased to support this new publication: Strengthening Medicaid Long-Term Services and Supports in an Evolving Policy Environment.
-Written by Manatt Health and the Center for Health Care Strategies, this toolkit describes a menu of promising strategies and best practices for states to advance person-centered, cost-effective LTSS options through their Medicaid programs.
+To help address these challenges, The SCAN Foundation and the Milbank Memorial Fund are pleased to support this updated version of the toolkit, which was originally published in 2017: Strengthening Medicaid Long-Term Services and Supports in an Evolving Policy Environment.
+Written by Manatt Health Strategies and the Center for Health Care Strategies, this toolkit describes a menu of promising strategies and best practices for states to advance person-centered, cost-effective LTSS options through their Medicaid programs.